Furnace Repair In Abilene, TX

 - Pull out the filter and hold it up to the light.
 If you can’t notice light through it, get a new one.

 - Put in the new filter with the arrow motioning toward the heating system to prevent damage.

-Flat filters ought to be replaced monthly, while pleated filters should work somewhere in the vicinity of three months.
-You may also get a washable filter that will work for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you could have to put in a new filter sooner.

 To make the process easier down the road, use a permanent pen on your heating system exterior or ductwork to list the airflow direction and filter size.

 Commonly known as drain pans, condensate pans hold moisture, your heater pulls from the air.